kelsayed/mqtt-ocf/ReadMe.md

 #### Execution

+First make sure no firewall is running (or one is properly configured to allow MQTT and iotivity-related traffic and especially multicast traffic) on the machine(s) where these applications are running.

 1. Go to the root directory of `mqtt-ocf.js`, open a shell terminal, execute `node mqtt-ocf.js` OR if interested in watching closely what is going on then `NODE_DEBUG=ocf_mqtt node mqtt-ocf.js`
    Don't ask me why the `ocf_mqtt` identifier is used, just how it was started in the `debuglog` statements.
 Can be changed effortlessly.
 2. Now `cd js`.
 Each of the following will need its own terminal or tab.